Accedia/appleauth-java/README.md

                         REDIRECT_URL
                 );

-                //We are ready to start using the provider.
+                // We are ready to start using the provider.

-                //Generate a url and navigate the user to it.
+                // Generate a url and navigate the user to it.
                 String loginLink = appleAuthProvider.getLoginLink("Some form of state");

-                //Once the user is redirected back to our domain get the "code" in the request.
+                // Once the user is redirected back to our domain get the "code" in the request.
                 String authCode = "the code in the callback request";
-                //Now we can authenticate the user.
+                // Now we can authenticate the user.
                 AppleAuthorizationToken initialToken = appleAuthProvider.makeNewAuthorisationTokenRequest(authCode);
-                //After the authentication we should check (not more than once every once 24 hours) if the user still
+                // After the authentication we should check (not more than once every 24h) if the user
-                // logged in using "Sign in with Apple" by retrieving a refresh token.
+                // is still logged in using "Sign in with Apple" by retrieving a refresh token.
                 AppleAuthorizationToken refreshToken = appleAuthProvider.makeNewRefreshTokenRequest(initialToken
                         .getRefreshToken());